 Many people in treatment do not lack willpower.
 They lack tools.
 When emotions hit like a tidal wave, old coping habits, using, isolating, lashing out, take over.
 DBT is, at its heart, a toolkit for exactly those moments, and the skills are learnable by anyone.

-The Four Skills of DBT
+What Are the Four Skills of DBT?

 - Mindfulness, learning to notice and stay with the present moment instead of being swept away